 Althea is a creative writer with an educational background in occupational psychology and personality development.

-The clash between the two species is so strong that it has even translated to their owners, creating a disparity between people whose pet preference have affected their personalities.
-There's always an ongoing debate about whether a dog or a cat is an ideal pet and each side is as adamant about their choice as the other.
+The ideological opposition of the two species is so strong that it even translates to their owners.
+There's an ongoing debate about whether a dog or a cat is an ideal pet, and each side is as adamant about their choice as the other.

 A published study, led by Denise Guastello, associate professor of psychology at Carroll University in Waukesha, Wisconsin, sought to discover the link between pet preference and personality by conducting a survey with 600 college students.
 The information they gathered revealed telling signs of the different personality traits of cat and dog owners.

 Extraversion vs. Introversion

 According to the study, dog people are outgoing and lively.
 Much like their choice of pet, they love being outdoors, meeting people, having conversations, and engaging in playful activities.
 It's because of these traits that they often thrive in social gatherings.

 From this, we can gather that dog owners would excel more in professions that require socializing, creativity, and energy such as public relations, sales, marketing, sports, and theatre, to name a few.